How to Make an 18th Century Chemise

 Alternative Patterns

 There are other, slight variations among the patterns I know - mainly in how the body and gores are cut - that are mainly due to differences in the fabric widths available.
 One always tried to make as much of the fabric as was possible, wasting as little as possible.
 I would therefore choose the pattern so that it makes the most of my 140 or 150 cm wide fabric, rather than according to whether it's documented for the region/period I'm aiming at.
 It's simply true to the economical spirit of the age - and better for my wallet, what with the linen prices today.
-As for silk as chemise material, please read the remarks at the end of the men's shirt page.

 The above patterns are taken from Garsault's "L'art de la lingère".

 Variation B is called à la française and requires a 120 cm wide fabric which is cut in half lengthwise to form the 60 cm wide body, so there is a shoulder seam.
-The gores are rather wide at the seam end.
+The gores are rather wide at the hem end.

 The left one (A) is called à l'anglaise and requires a 80-90 cm wide fabric.
 The body is 60 cm wide at the shoulders and cut diagonally up to a point halfway between shoulder and seam.
 The wedges thus removed are attached to the lower half of the body to form the gores.